WHY GRASS FED BEEF

 2. Grass fed cattle has a high ratio of omega 3 fatty acids.

-When meat is this lean it actually lowers your LDL (bad) cholesterol levels.
+When meat is this lean it lowers your LDL (bad) cholesterol levels.
 Grass-fed beef has anywhere from two to six times higher omega 3 levels than grain-fed beef.
 The benefits from this higher intake of omegas are outstanding.

 3. Higher levels of Conjugated Linoleic Acid (CLA).